0alter0/blooketstreamfinderV2/README.md

 BlooketBot has currently been removed from the site.
 It is unclear if it'll be added back.

 # NOTICE
 I haven't maintained this project in 2 months as it died off, broke, and had many issues, one being the whole API stuff.
+I may return back because school is starting back up, if I do, I don't know what I'll add.